DIY do it yourself

 Homemade testing

 We check the quality of our homemade anvil.
-We put it on the chock base down and with a hammer we begin to tap on the face over its entire surface.
-Everywhere a sonorous blow should be heard, and the hammer bounce off by almost the magnitude of the swing and then continue to bounce until it is completely attenuated.
+We place it on a block with the base down and begin to tap the face over its entire surface with a hammer.
+A loud blow should be heard everywhere, and the hammer should bounce almost the same amount as the swing and then continue rebounding until it fades completely.

 How to make an anvil from an old piece of rail